 If you are a registered Shareholder and submit a proxy in the form of the proxy form sent to registered Shareholders (the "Proxy"), then the shares represented by the Proxy will be voted for, against or withheld from voting, as applicable, in accordance with your instructions on any ballot that may be called for and, if you specify a choice to vote for, against or withhold from voting, as applicable, with respect to any matter to be acted upon, the shares will be voted accordingly.
-If you return a form of proxy but do not give any instructions or specify how you would like your shares to be voted, then your shares will be voted in favour of all proposals set out in the Proxy including the election of directors, the appointment of the auditors, the unallocated options under the Company's PSO Plan and the ability of the Company to continue granting options under the PSO Plan until August 9, 2027, and the non-binding advisory resolution to accept the approach to executive compensation disclosed in this Circular.
+If you return a form of proxy but do not give any instructions or specify how you would like your shares to be voted, then your shares will be voted in favour of all proposals set out in the Proxy including the election of directors, the appointment of the auditors, and the non-binding advisory resolution to accept the approach to executive compensation disclosed in this Circular.